The multi currency account – simple, flexible, cost-effective

 A multi currency account not only offers considerable administrative relief for the entire payment process, but also pays off financially.

 House banks charge exorbitant, non-transparent exchange fees, which vary depending on the currency.
 Minimum fees often amount to double-digit sums just for transfers to other European countries.
-SMEs that make a large number of foreign transfers every month can thus quickly pay hundreds, if not thousands, of euros in transfer fees, which is a significant burden, especially for medium-sized businesses.
+SMEs that make a large number of international money transfers every month can thus quickly pay hundreds, if not thousands, of euros in transfer fees, which is a significant burden, especially for medium-sized businesses that usually don’t have a chance to get a corporate multi currency account as larger companies can.

 Is a multi currency account safe?